 The Jewish Digital Cultural Recovery Foundation (JDCRP Stiftung) was established under German law to accept funds for the Project.
 Rüdiger Mahlo, Representative of the Claims Conference in Germany, is Chair of the Board of Trustees, and Wesley Fisher, Director of Research at the Claims Conference, represents the Executive Board.

 The National Socialists’ systematic art plunder was especially intensified after 1938 when Germany annexed Austria and then invaded most of Europe.
 Objects of art such as paintings, sculptures, Judaica, and books were forcibly taken from private Jewish collections.
-The annihilation of Jewish culture and the unprecedented displacement of a vast number of cultural objects during the Nazi era have never been fully documented and the pilot project that concentrates on 333 paintings that were part of the Schloss family’s collection includes all the phases of implementation of a comprehensive database, with a smaller volume and thematic scope that will allow for the JDCRP database to be designed and built based on the results.
-For more information, please see the press announcement from November 16, 2020.
+The annihilation of Jewish culture and the unprecedented displacement of a vast number of cultural objects during the Nazi era have never been fully documented and the pilot project that concentrated on 333 paintings that were part of the Schloss family’s collection included all the phases of implementation of a comprehensive database, with a smaller volume and thematic scope that allowed for the JDCRP database to be designed and built based on the results.

 Jewish Digital Cultural Recovery Project